MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/data-entities/throttling-faq.md

 ## After April 2021, could priority-based throttling be overridden by the system?

-System will use default values if no priorities are configured after April 2021
+System will use default values if no priorities are configured after April 2021.

 ## Can the throttling engine be configured (thresholds)?

-No

-## Will Throttling impact the Dual Write capability?

-## Is that applicable for Power BI as well ?
+No.